 What are Botox, Dysport and Xeomin?

-Botox, Dysport and Xeomin are prescription (injectable) medicines primarily used to improve the look of face wrinkles and neck bands, by relaxing underlying muscles that cause face wrinkles and neck bands.
-We also use Botox, Dysport or Xeomin for face or jawline slimming (aka jaw or masseter muscle reduction for masseter hypertrophy); to reduce excess facial fullness in the lower / lateral cheeks, and thus, create a more attractive, thinner, oval or heart-shaped face.
+Botox, Dysport and Xeomin are prescription (injectable) medicines primarily used to improve the look of face wrinkles and neck bands by relaxing the underlying muscles that cause them.
+We also use Botox, Dysport or Xeomin for face or jawline slimming (aka jaw or masseter muscle reduction for masseter hypertrophy), to reduce excess facial fullness in the lower / lateral cheeks.
+In general, they are used to create a more attractive, thinner oval or heart-shaped face.

 Related uses include Botox, Dysport or Xeomin for teeth grinding (i.e. Bruxism) and temporal mandibular syndrome (TMJ Syndrome).
 Relaxing the masseter muscle with Botox or Dysport may reduce night-time / sleep teeth grinding and / or discomfort associated with TMJ Syndrome.

 Botox, Dysport and Xeomin are effective, easy, safe, relatively painless, nonsurgical treatments administered by our dermatologists, Robert Strimling, MD and Lionel Handler, MD of Strimling Dermatology, Laser & Vein Institute of Summerlin, Las Vegas.